dhis2/dhis2-docs/user/sms-configuration.md

 Commands are not working after they've been added!
 Most of the configurable fields are only displayed when editing the command!

-After clicking on the "Add command" in the command overview page, a dynamic form will appear.
-Depending on the parser type, different inputs will be
+After clicking on the "Add command" button in the command overview page, a dynamic form will appear.
+Depending on the parser type, different inputs will be displayed:
-displayed:

 | Parser type | User group | Program | Program Stage | Data set |
 |-|-|-|-|-|